redhataccess/cp-grid/README.md

 	<div class="cp-grid-item" data-cp-grid-bg="light-grey"></div>
 </div>
 ```
 Applying the `data-cp-grid-bg=""` attribute allows you to assign an approved background color.
-Use `none` for transparent.
+Leave empty or use `none` for transparent.

 ## Development